 What is an arm lift/reduction?

 It is a surgical procedure that reshapes the under portion of the upper arm, from the underarm region to the elbow.
-The procedure is performed to reduce excess sagging skin that droops downward, tighten and smooth the underlying supportive tissue that defines the shape of the upper arm and reduce localised pockets of fat in the upper arm region.
+The procedure is performed to reduce excess sagging skin that droops downward, tightening and smoothing the underlying supportive tissue that defines the shape of the upper arm and reducing localised pockets of fat in the upper arm region.
 The result is a more toned and proportionate appearance with smoother skin and contours (if you have excess fat you might need liposuction as well).

 Is it the correct operation for me?